sasabosnic/rgz/ref/is.md

 Roman is one of the best managers I worked with, because he is always calm in any situations.
-Now in my daily work I'm trying to be like Roman &mdash; to be calm and friendly.
+Now in my daily work I'm trying to be like Roman&mdash;to be calm and friendly.

 Roman is eager to learn and stays hands on with a good knowledge of modern web technologies.
 As a developer he advocates and supports